-Following service in the Royal Navy, during the latter 1970s, Ross attended Art College, where his knowledge of ships was invaluable in the illustrating of a huge cutaway of HMS Belfast; for the World War II cruiser moored on the Thames.
-The finished picture has been displayed on the ship ever since 1985.
-This epic production brought his artistic skill to the attention of a leading maritime book publisher, who commissioned Ross to write and illustrate four books in a new series called 'The Anatomy of the Ship'.
+Ross began drawing and painting warships during his early teens, when he formed the ambition of becoming a professional marine artist.
+Not sure how to achieve this end, he joined the Royal Navy in order to study ships and the sea at close hand.
+To the dismay of his shipmates, he spent much of his spare time sketching ships.
+Despite some success in selling ship portraits to his commanding officers, Ross realised, he would not be acknowledged as a serious marine painter within the service, so he left to attended Art College.
+By chance, his knowledge of ships was soon put to good use illustrating a huge cutaway of HMS Belfast, the World War II cruiser moored on the Thames.
+The finished picture was presented to the ship in 1985.
+This artwork brought his artistic skill to the attention of a maritime book publisher, who commissioned him to write and illustrate four books in a new series called 'The Anatomy of the Ship'.

-In 2006, he was afforded an opportunity to provide ship cutaway illustrations for the Royal Navy newspaper, where a chance commission to paint a warship's portrait, and importantly, also providing enough prints for the Ship's Company, led to his starting a new venture called Naval Broadsides.
-The Ship Gallery here
+In 2006 he was commissioned to provide ship illustrations for the Royal Navy newspaper, then by chance, he received an official commission to paint a warship's portrait, and provide enough prints for the Ship's Company.
+This eventually led to his receiving similar requests, particularly for ships decommissioning from the service, or on deployment.

-If you're interested in commissioning a painting from Ross Watton, please contact him. email@example.com.
+If you're interested in commissioning a ship painting from Ross Watton, please contact him. email@example.com.